-For our part, if we are concerned about your child's behaviour or general wellbeing we will contact you to ask you to discuss this with us further.
+For our part, if we are concerned about your child's behaviour or general wellbeing, we will contact you to discuss this further.
 If you do have any concerns about your child please contact your child's teacher or our Foundation Stage Leaders.
-Alternatively, please arrange to see Mrs Thorpe, Head Teacher or a member of our Pupil Wellbeing and Parent Support team.
+Alternatively, please arrange to see Mrs Thorpe, Head Teacher or Mrs Wales, Assistant Head Teacher.